Election campaigning - 6 principles

 Any improvement in UK democratic politics has to be achieved by democratic politics (see What it achieves).
 So it is absolutely consistent to advocate NONE as a visible protest vote, while also hoping that people will one day find and support a candidate who deserves their vote.

-Principle 6 - don't make impossible claims
+Principle 6 - do not make impossible claims

 Winning support in elections takes work and time.
 Women fought for years to get the vote, and many were imprisoned and some died.
 So don't expect or promise a huge protest vote in a single election.